 Assignments/Quizzes may be given as a "Ticket to Class" or to enhance learning of the course material.
-These activities will count toward 10% of the total course grade.
+If it is a gradable assignment, it will count toward 10% of total grade.
+If it is an "AHA" moment, or "Muddiest Point question", it will not be calculated as a grade, but will be required for the student to attend class.
+Students may have worksheets, Workbook assignments or other assignments that will be completed outside of class time and have a time scheduled to complete them.
+You only have one attempt on these quizzes/assignments and the honor code is in place as this is not a group assignment.

-Students will have F. A. Davis Edge quizzes that will be completed outside of class time and have a time scheduled to complete them.
-You only have one attempt on these quizzes and the honor code is in place as this is not a group assignment.
-Class ID: E2F40EE115.
-The class ID is required to enter the course and complete any assignments.
-Davis Edge Quizzes will be due before 8 am on the due date.
-The quiz will be closed at 8 and will not accept any late work.
+All assignments will be due on their scheduled due date before 8 am.
+NO late work will be accepted.

 If it is a "Ticket to Class", it will be required to enter the class period.
 If the "Ticket to class" is not complete, the student will not be allowed to enter class until it is finished.
+Understand that it is the student's responsibility to come to class prepared and class activities/lecture, etc. may be missed if the student does not come with the required "ticket to class" while the student completes the requirement outside of the classroom.
+It is the student's responsibility to get the information that may have been missed due to this issue.

 All required work must be in on time in order that the student may benefit from the corrections and study for future examinations.
 Assigned outside work is due on the dates specified by the instructor.
 No late work is accepted.
-All work is submitted via F. A. Davis or Blackboard.
+Work not completed and turned in on time by the due date will result in a grade of zero.